bytebase/bytebase.com/content/blog/the-sql-editor-for-developers-and-dbas.md

 ### Database-based Access Control

 When users want to allow developers to access some databases in the production environment, they can mark the production environment as a protected environment and configure an allowlist.
-You can get more details from the document [Database Access Control](/docs/security/database-access-control).
+You can get more details from the document [Data Access Control](/docs/security/data-access-control).
 ![access-control](/content/blog/the-sql-editor-for-developers-and-dbas/access-control.webp)

 ### Data Anonymization